walidk/MWRouting/README.md

 - `updateRule = ExponentialUpdate()` specifies the update rule
 - `learningRate = HarmonicLearningRate(1.)` specifies that we use a sequence of learning rates that decreases as 1/t
 - `flowDemand = ConstantFlowDemand(2.)` is the flow that we need to send from the source to the sink (an instance of `FlowDemand`, which behaves essentially as a `Stream[Double]`).
-- `graph.findLooplessPaths(0, 1)` returns all the paths that connect the source to the sink.
+- `paths = graph.findLooplessPaths(0, 1)` returns all the paths that connect the source to the sink.
 One could potentially restrict the set of paths that are offered to the players by manually giving a set of paths.

 Finally, a helper class, `RoutingGameSim`, takes care of creating the game, an instance of MWAlgorithm and an instance of MWCoordinator